KuforAdrian/PigGame/README.md

 # PigGame
-A Two player dice application built with JavaScript
+A Two player dice game application built with JavaScript